Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

     public let description: String?

     public var modelName: String? { get }

     /// Encodes this value into the given encoder.
     ///
-    /// If the value fails to encode anything, `encoder` will encode an empty
-    /// keyed container in its place.
-    ///
-    /// This function throws an error if any values are invalid for the given
-    /// encoder's format.
-    ///
-    /// - Parameter encoder: The encoder to write data to. public func encode(to encoder: any Encoder) throws

-    /// Creates a new instance by decoding from the given decoder.
-    ///
-    /// This initializer throws an error if reading from the decoder fails, or
-    /// if the data read is corrupted or otherwise invalid.
-    ///
-    /// - Parameter decoder: The decoder to read data from. public init(from decoder: any Decoder) throws
-}

-public struct LabelName : Codable {

-    public let labelname: String?

-    public let displayName: String?

-    public let overrideName: String?

-    public let children: [PassioNutritionAISDK.Child]?

-    /// Encodes this value into the given encoder.
-    ///